craftercms/docs/source/developers/plugins/blueprints.rst

 |

-When you create a site using the blueprint we fixed above, ``Another Sample Site`` for our example, the site will now have the default image we added to the blueprint:
+When you create a project using the blueprint we fixed above, ``Another Sample Site`` for our example, the project will now have the default image we added to the blueprint:

 .. image:: /_static/images/developer/plugins/screenshot-default-set.jpg
-   :alt: Plugin Descriptor - Site created using a blueprint with a default image in ".crafter/screenshots`` folder
+   :alt: Plugin Descriptor - Project created using a blueprint with a default image in ".crafter/screenshots`` folder
    :width: 60%
    :align: center